-As part of the groups entrepreneurial spirit The CDA have set out to sponsor a series of awards for the young, up and coming members of the local construction community to show case the very best in the area.
+As part of the group’s entrepreneurial spirit, the Construction Development Alliance (CDA) have set out to sponsor a series of awards for the young, up-and-coming members of the local construction community to showcase the very best in the area.

 2016 AWARD WINNERS